spenibus/cors-everywhere-firefox-addon/readme.txt

 choosing "customize".
 It is labelled "CorsE" with a red background that turns green when enabled.

+A basic CORS test is available at "./content/misc/cors-everywhere-test.html".

 Intended for developers.
 Use at your own risk.

 Packaged xpi releases here: